Tknsrkk/SA-scrapy/SA-Document/SA_document.md

 *Figure 1: Stakeholders of Scrapy*

+### Quality Attributes

+Scrapy is a fast and powerful scraping and web crawling framework.
+So, there are a few of the quality attributes which is of vital importance.

+-   Performance

+    As the Scrapy development team members want, Scrapy should be fast and powerful.
+In this term, the performance of Scrapy is the main quality attribute which developers focus on.
+And great performance can provide a channel through which users can have a better feel of it.
+Moreover, this can let Scrapy out among those competitors.

+-   Usability

+    Scrapy play an important role in web crawling, which means they need to be easy to use.
+Without that, Scrapy can not be appriciated by users, who are always wondering to have a simple way to make things done.
+In some certain cases, usability is considered to be essential such as when people has little time to accomplish something.
+So, usability is also an important quality attribute.

+-   Modifiability

+    Because people will have their certain purpose of their works, and it is impossible to satisfy everyone.
+So, Scrapy need modifiability to cater for all tastes.
+Scrapy leaves many interfaces for users to custom their own features.
+And users can use this easy and useful interfaces to accomplish their own works.

 ### Power Interest Grid

 The following figure shows the Power Interest Grid.
 Power Interest Grid contains the main stakeholder categories and more detailed explanation will be listed.